Welcome to Cora · $15 off your first month · use CORA15 at checkout

-Semaglutide Before and After: Real Patient Results and Timeline
+Semaglutide Before and After: Real Member Results Month-by-Month

 Setting Realistic Expectations

 Semaglutide produces meaningful, clinically significant weight loss — but results vary based on starting weight, dose achieved, adherence, lifestyle factors, and individual physiology.
+Cora Health members on the Essential plan typically follow the clinical titration schedule outlined below.
 The STEP 1 clinical trial showed an average of 14.9% body weight reduction at 68 weeks for participants on semaglutide 2.4mg weekly.
 That translates to approximately 33 pounds lost for a 220-pound person.
 Understanding the timeline — when to expect results and how they accumulate — helps patients stay motivated through the initial weeks.

 Month 1: Starting Dose and Early Changes